-We have acquired certain other businesses to expand our service offerings:
+We have made certain other principal expansion of our service offerings:

-- · in February 2014, we acquired Kaoyan.com, which is a site designed to improve preparation for entrance examinations for postgraduate degrees; - in January 2016, we completed the acquisition of Firstleap Education, a provider of all-subject tutoring services in English to children aged from two to 15 years old in China, pursuant to a stock purchase agreement we entered into in September 2015 with Firstleap Education and other parties named therein and other related transaction documents; - in February 2016, we acquired Yinghe Youshi, which primarily provides online preparation services of English tests for study abroad purposes; - · in July 2016, we acquired Shunshun Bida, which primarily engages in providing professional counseling services to students who desire to study abroad; and - · in August 2016, we acquired majority equity interest in Shanghai Yaya, which primarily operated an online platform focusing on children, babies and maternity market.
+- in January 2016, we completed the acquisition of Firstleap Education, a provider of all-subject tutoring services in English to children aged from two to fifteen years old in China; - in February 2016, we acquired majority equity interest of Beijing Yinghe Youshi Technology Co., Ltd., or Yinghe Youshi, which primarily provides online preparation services of English tests for study abroad purposes, and purchased all its remaining noncontrolling interest in 2017; - in July 2016, we acquired Beijing Shunshun Bida Information Consulting Co., Ltd., or Shunshun Bida, which primarily engages in providing professional counseling services to students who desire to study abroad; - in August 2016, we acquired majority equity interest in Shanghai Yaya Information Technology Co., Ltd., or Shanghai Yaya, which primarily operated an online platform focusing on children, babies and maternity market; we further acquired most of its remaining noncontrolling interest in Shanghai Yaya in 2017; and - in fiscal year 2019, we obtained control of Shanghai Xiaoxin Information and Technology Co., Ltd., a previously minority investee by acquiring more equity interests.
+This investee is mainly engaged in the development of communication tools between teachers and students.

-We have also made certain investments in other businesses that complement our existing business:
+We have also made certain material investments in other businesses that complement our existing business, including the following in recent years: